FISCO-BCOS/FISCO-BCOS-DOC/en/docs/manual/node_management.md

 .. note::
     - **node 3 has to quit the group before quitting the network, which is guaranteed by users and will not be verified by the system**;
     - the networking process is started by nodes.
 If missing step 2, node 3 can still get the p2p connecting request from node 1, 2 and start connection.
 It can be stopped by using CA blacklist.
+    - If CA whitelist is enabled, you should delete the node from every nodes' whitelist configuration and reload the configuration.
+Read "CA blacklist and whitelist" for more.
 ```

 #### Node A to join a group